txomon/python-tutorial/README.md

 /usr/local/lib/python3.7/site-packages
 ```

-As we can see in the printed paths, there are quite a few folders and files there.
+As we can see in the printed paths, there are quite a few directories and files there.
 Let's have a look on them.

 Although I'm going to explain what these directories contain, I have sorted the directories by relevance marking 2 of them as optional.